jackieluc/lighthouselabs-coding-challenge/README.md

 ## Challenge 16
 That was outstanding!
 Now do the same thing with firstCurrent().
 Don't reinvent the wheel here, re-use existing code.
 This is one of the most important skills you can build as a coder...er, uh, I mean Lighthouse operator.

+## Challenge 17
+Transport Canada called back.
+They want something similar to what you did for firstRock() and firstCurrent() but they want both the first AND the last ship in your area.

+Write a function called shipReport() which does not take any parameters, but will return an array of the coordinates of the ship furthest to the west (left) and east (right) of your GRID.
+(Example: shipReport() would return ['B3', 'J10'].)